tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 * We'll apply the Rip Van Winkle story to FinTech by imagining if a financial analyst who fell asleep in the year 1999 and woke up today.
 What would he or she find most surprising about the current finance world?

-* Students should define areas of finance that have been deeply affected by technology, naming specific companies, products, or innovations that would be surprising to a financial analyst from 1999.
+* You should define areas of finance that have been deeply affected by technology, naming specific companies, products, or innovations that would be surprising to a financial analyst from 1999.

-* Students should form groups of three or four.
+* You should form groups of three or four.
 Each group will present their thoughts during the review portion of this activity.

+Answer any questions before moving on.

 ---